Materials-Consortia/materials-consortia.github.io/index.md

 `dev[at]optimade.org` to register your interest.
 The next meeting will take place on {% include {{ page.next_meeting }} %}.

-On the 7th and 8th of September 2021, there will be an online tutorial on how to use the OPTIMADE API.
-It will feature hands-on sessions on creating queries and analyzing the server responses.
-The tutorial is part of the [NOMAD Virtual Tutorial Series](https://th.fhi-berlin.mpg.de/meetings/nomad-tutorials/).
-More information can be found via this [link](https://th.fhi-berlin.mpg.de/meetings/nomad-tutorials/index.php?n=Meeting.Tutorial6).
-You can register for this tutorial [here](https://th.fhi-berlin.mpg.de/meetings/nomad-tutorials/index.php?n=Registration.Application).

 With the support of [CECAM](https://www.cecam.org){:target="_blank"}, we hold [annual workshops](https://www.cecam.org/search#stq=%22Open%20Databases%20Integration%20for%20Materials%20Design%22&stp=1){:target="_blank"} to discuss and develop the specification and related ideas.
 The latest 2021 workshop was held virtually between June 7th and June 11th, with sessions accommodating multiple timezones.